 - If your text and graphics are highly-templated, you will be able to easily cut and paste them into an authoring tool.

-The cost of conversion is likely to be significantly lower if your existing content and course structure are held in a format that is easy to migrate, such as the common .xml programming language.
+- The cost of conversion is likely to be significantly lower if your existing content and course structure are held in a format that’s easy to migrate.
+For example, the common .xml programming language.

-Content that doesn’t require any user interaction, such as a Flash animation explaining a sequence of events, can usually be converted directly into an HTML movie within the video player of a course.
+- Content that doesn’t require any user interaction, such as a Flash animation explaining a sequence of events, can usually be converted directly into an HTML movie within the video player of a course.

-Adding value to your eLearning
+Adding Value to Your eLearning